 In addition to liabilities, the statement of net position and/or balance sheet - governmental funds will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The government has three types of items which qualify for reporting in this category.
 One item, which arises only under a modified accrual basis of accounting, is the unavailable property tax revenue and is reported only in the governmental funds balance sheet.
-The other two items are the unexpended grants and differences between expected and actual experience, and they are reported only in the governmental activities statement of net position.
+Another item is the differences between expected and actual experience is reported only in the governmental activities statement of net position.
+The final item is unexpended grants and is reported on both the governmental funds balance sheet and the governmental activities statement of net position.
 The amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.